julia-maddu/upi-screenshot-reader/README.md

 ### 📝 Note

   * Model files are intentionally excluded from this Git repository to keep it lightweight.
-  * Please contact the owner to recieve model weights/run the code in the training notebook.
+  * Please contact the owner to recieve model weights/dataset to run the code in the training notebook.